 What is influenza?

-Influenza (or flu) is a highly contagious viral infection and is one of the illnesses of the winter season.
+Influenza (or flu) is a highly contagious viral infection and is one of the most severe illnesses of the winter season.
 An estimated 5 to 20 percent of the population in the US contract influenza each year.

 Influenza is a viral infection of the upper respiratory system, which includes the nose, bronchial tubes, and lungs.
 Influenza is characterized by the following: